vsajip/sarge/docs/overview.rst

 Released: Not yet.

+- Fixed issue #13: Removed module globals to improve thread safety.

+- Fixed issue #12: Fixed a hang which occurred when a redirection failed.

+- Fixed issue #11: Added ``+`` to the characters allowed in parameters.

+- Fixed issue #10: Removed a spurious debugger breakpoint.

+- Fixed issue #9: Relative pathnames in redirections are now relative to the current working directory for the redirected process.

 - Added the ability to pass objects with ``fileno()`` methods as values to the ``input`` argument of ``run()``, and a ``Feeder`` class which facilitates passing data to child processes dynamically over time (rather